pdcGithub/my-javabean-generator/README.md

       Your database type. for example: mysql, oracle, sqlserver.
       Possible Values: [MYSQL, ORACLE, SQLSERVER]
     -d, --dir
       This is the directory where the entity is stored after it is generated.
+      This parameter can also be used to specify the output folder for scaled images.
+Please ensure that the folder has write permissions.
     -fc, --file_charset
       The character set used when the file is saved.
+    -haz, --height_after_zooming
+      The max height after image scaling, unit (pixels).
+The image is scaled proportionally.
+      Default: -1
     -h, --help
       Show help informations.
+    -ifs, --image_files
+      This is the full path of your image files.
+If there are multiple files, separate them with commas.
+    -ifd, --image_files_dir
+      This is the original folder path where the images are stored.
+This parameter is mutually exclusive with '-ifs'.
+When both appear, only the '-ifs' parameter is processed.
     -jdn, --jdbc_driver_name
       The JDBC driver class name.
 For example: 'com.mysql.cj.jdbc.Driver'.
     -ju, --jdbc_url
       The JDBC connection URL.
 For example:
       'jdbc:mysql://127.0.0.1:3306/myspace_db'
     -max, --max_thread
       The maximum number of connections in the connection pool.
       Default: 40